pruthviraj-box/C-language-/README.md

 Type of condition statement

-1.if statement
+1.If statement

-only one condition is present in the program
+Only one condition is present in the program

-2.if....else statement
+2.If....else statement

-two condition are present in the program
+Two condition are present in the program

-3.if....else....if statement
+3.If....else....if statement

-more then one conditin are present in the program
+More then one conditin are present in the program

-4.nested..if statement
+4.Nested..if statement

-in if condition one more if condition is present
+In if condition one more if condition is present

+5.Switch statement

+It is nothing but multiple choice selection statement it means when we want to select one case outoff multiple case

+*Syntax

+1.If...statement

+= if condition
+{
+//statement;
+}

 #include<iostream>